C22 Third from Triang clerestory coaches

 All Third to Diagram C22, composed of two Triang Brake Thirds

-As described on the previous page, the old Triang clerestory coaches provide some scope for conversions into more prototypical models.
-I had a couple of the Brake Thirds lying about, and decided to see what a bit of hacking about would produce.
+The old Triang clerestory coaches provide some scope for conversions into more prototypical models.
+I had a couple of the Brake 3rds lying about, and decided to see what a bit of hacking about would produce.

 Looking through Volume 1 of 'Great Western Coaches' by J.H.
 Russell, I found two drawings that seemed to fit the bill – namely the All Thirds to diagrams C10 and C22 respectively, both of which were built in fairly large numbers.
 I opted for the C22, although the C10 was at one time available as a very accurate (though also much more costly) plastic kit from Slaters.

 - 2 Triang Clerestory Brake Thirds (compartment ends only)